United Kingdom National Accounts – The Blue Book: Institutional sectors

 Units can own goods and assets, incur liabilities and engage in economic activities and transactions with other units.
-All units are classified into one of five sectors: non-financial corporations, financial corporations, general government (central government and local government), households and non-profit institutions serving households (NPISH) and rest of the world.
+All units are classified into one of five sectors: non-financial corporations, financial corporations, general government (central government and local government), households and non-profit institutions serving households (NPISH) and the rest of the world.

 Types of transactions

 There are three main types of transactions: